 Victoria Square reopened on Friday 9 March 2018.

-- Victoria Square Ōtākaro Limited (included a factsheet on the restoration)
+- Victoria Square Ōtākaro Limited

 - Central City's crowning glory re-opens Newsline, 9 March 2018

 - Victoria Square to reopen this week after $7.6 million revamp Michael Hayward, The Press, 5 March 2018